dravindel/ecommerce-etl/README.md

 4. **Transform** → Clean & aggregate.
 5. **Load Processed** → Persist transformed data.
 6. **Metrics** → Calculate KPIs.

+## Error Handling and Logging

+- Retries: Airflow tasks are configured with 3 retries and a 5-minute delay.
+- Logging: Python logging is used in ETL modules (extract.py, transform.py, load.py) to track errors and progress.
+- Data Quality: The quality.py module checks for nulls, duplicates, and invalid values (e.g., negative sales).

 DAG flow:
 ```mermaid